 PowerBuilder is an enterprise development tool that allows you to build many types of applications and components.
 It is one of a group of Sybase products that together provide the tools to develop client/server, multitier, and Internet applications.

-What's in a PowerBuilder application?

-A PowerBuilder client application can contain:

-- A user interface Menus, windows, and window controls that users interact with to direct an application. - Application processing logic Event and function scripts in which you code business rules, validation rules, and other application processing.
+What's in a PowerBuilder A PowerBuilder client application can contain: application? • A user interface Menus, windows, and window controls that users interact with to direct an application. • Application processing logic Event and function scripts in which you code business rules, validation rules, and other application processing.
 PowerBuilder allows you to code application processing logic as part of the user interface or in separate modules called custom class user objects.
 What is a PowerBuilder component?
 In a multitier application, modules containing application processing logic (that you deploy to a server) are called components.
-You can design and build components to work as EAServer or COM+ components.
+You can design, build, and deploy custom class user objects as application server components.